HarshaKumaraKalutarage/Naive-Bayes-Applications-and-Vulnerabilities/README.md

 **Citation requests**
 If you found this post and/or the R code snippet provided to be useful, please be kind enough to cite below article in your work:
 Wickramasinghe, I., & Kalutarage, H. (2020).
 Naive Bayes: Applications, Variations and Vulnerabilities - A Review of Literature with implementation code snippets.
-Soft Computing (accepted).
+Soft Computing (accepted with revisions).